With Jim Rand, catering practice leader.

-In this episode of Getting Off-Premises, host Jim Rand reveals the new business opportunities created by the huge (and growing) catering market.
+In this episode of Getting Off-Premises, we reveal the new business opportunities created by the huge (and growing) catering market.
 This is good news for restaurant operators.

 Jim Rand here.
 And we’re back at Andre’s Cafe in Boston South End.
 And we’re here today to talk about the catering opportunity.
 Catering today represents a fifty-eight billion dollars segment of the restaurant industry and it’s broken into two pieces.
 There’s B2B catering and B2C catering.
 Today I’d like to talk a little bit more about B2B catering.